 We chose to get four heat mats (two 2-packs) from BoHo Farm.
 These heat mats are waterproof and have nice long cords to reach to a central power strip from any shelf (more on that later).

 PRICE FOR HEAT MATS: APPROXIMATELY $50

-In order to plug in 4 lights and 4 heat mats, we needed 8 outlets.
+In order to plug in 4 lights and 4 heat mats on our seed starting shelf, we needed 8 outlets.
 We had a combined-power strip/timer/outlet, but you can also use two power strips that could be mounted to the end of the middle shelves in order to offer flexibility for lights above and below; the 2-pack of Surge-Protected Power Strips Amazon was a very affordable option.

 You will then want to plug those power strips into a timer which would be plugged into the wall so that you can set your elements to turn on for a certain number of hours a day much like many store-bought tiered systems offer.
 We love our outdoor power strip with timer that we have used in the past for growing and holiday lights.

 We did these two things separately because we knew we were going to have more than one shelf and needed flexibility, but if you are just building one shelf you can actually get an 8 Outlet Power Strip with a Timer that would serve both functions.

 Some store-bought tiered grow shelves come with trays to put your plants in to catch water.
 For this part of the project, we recommend boot trays – you can get a 2-pack of 30-Inch Boot Trays on Amazon for much less than you would pay for fancy plant trays; order two of those and you have a tray for each shelf (though it will be just a tad narrower than the full length of the shelf).